-Table 18 shows us that whilst there has been a slight rise in the average number of people found sleeping rough each night there has been a 35% fall in the number of individuals that this relates to, with this figure representing the core group of individuals with multiple support needs for whom we are seeking positive outcomes.
+Table 18 shows that there has been a 35% fall in the number of individuals sleeping rough, with this figure representing the core group of individuals with multiple support needs.
 We have continued to meet our obligations under No Second Night Out this quarter.